Exhibit 1: Insurance Requirements for Contractors - Non Construction

 C. Additional Insured Status: The State of Ohio, The University of Toledo, its Trustees, officers, employees, students and volunteers are to be covered as additional insureds on the auto policy with respect to liability arising out of automobiles owned, leased, hired or borrowed by or on behalf of the Contractor and on the CGL policy with respect to liability arising out of work or operations performed by or on behalf of the Contractor including materials, parts, or equipment furnished in connection with such work or operations.
 This is evidenced on the Certificates of Insurance as well as a copy of an endorsement to the Contractor’s insurance.

 D. Primary Coverage: For any claims related to the Contract, the Contractor’s insurance coverage will be primary insurance as respects to the State of Ohio, UT, its Trustees, officers, employees, students and volunteers.
 Any insurance or self-insurance maintained by The State of Ohio, UT, its Trustees, officers, employees, students and volunteers will be excess of the Contractor’s insurance and will not contribute with it.

 E. Exclusion from UT Insurance Coverage: The Contractor agrees and acknowledges that it and any of its employees, agents, subcontractors providing service to UT are 1) independent contractors; 2) are not employees, agents or representatives of UT; and 3) are not controlled or supervised by UT, and therefore, are specifically excluded from any coverage under any insurance policy of UT.

 F. Notice of Cancellation: Each insurance policy required above will provide that coverage will not be canceled, except after a thirty (30) day notice to UT.

-G. Waiver of Subrogation: Contractor must grants to UT a waiver of any right to subrogation which any insurer of said Contractor may acquire against UT by virtue of the payment of any loss under such insurance.
+G. Waiver of Subrogation: Contractor must grant to UT a waiver of any right to subrogation which any insurer of said Contractor may acquire against UT by virtue of the payment of any loss under such insurance.
 Contractor must agree to obtain any endorsement that may be necessary to effect this waiver of subrogation, but this provision applies regardless of whether or not UT has received a waiver of subrogation endorsement from the insurer.